I switched from Android to iPhone and found out what my friends really think

-I decided to switch to iPhone from Android earlier this month, and I didn't think it was going to matter very much.
-Over the last few years while using Android phones, I easily contacted friends and family without using iMessage and FaceTime because there are so many non-Apple services that let you text and video chat in 2021.
-Even though the two services were going to become available as a perk to having an iOS device, I thought certainly we'd moved past whether someone was a "green bubble" or a "blue bubble" in a text message.
+When I chose to switch to iPhone from using an Android phone last month, I didn't think it was going to matter very much.
+Over the last few years while using Android phones, contacting friends and family has been easy because there are so many non-Apple services that let you text and video chat in 2021.
+While I was about to get access to iMessage and FaceTime with the switch, I considered it to be solely a perk of having an an iOS device.
+Surely, I thought, we'd moved past whether someone was a "green bubble" or a "blue bubble" in a text message.
 But then after I started using my new iPhone, the following messages started coming in from several friends:

 "I'm so happy you are blue now!!!"